 Articles

-All Blacks give England a lesson in set-piece attack (part 2) Posted almost 10 years ago
+All Blacks give England a lesson in set-piece attack (part 2) Posted over 10 years ago

 SET-PIECE ATTACK offers teams a wonderful chance to create try-scoring chances, given that the side in possession can pre-plan their moves and exploit the space created by the forwards being restricted to one small area of the pitch.